Thank you for choosing Key Capture, Key’s automated deposit solution that bypasses the traditional paper check payment system.

 1.4.1 User Access & Password Policy

-Clients should promptly notify their Treasury Services Sales Officer if any Key Capture user leaves the client company or should no longer have access to Key Capture, in order to remove access for that user.
-Usernames and passwords should NOT be ‘gifted’ or transitioned to new users once a user no longer needs access to Key Capture.
+If any Key Capture user leaves your company or should no longer have access to Key Capture, please promptly notify your Payments Advisor in order to remove access for that user.
+Usernames and passwords should not be ‘gifted’ or transitioned to new users once a user no longer needs access to Key Capture.
 A new username and password should be created for each new user.

 1.4.2 Check Retention, Storage & Destruction Policy

-According to the terms of the Key Capture agreement, clients are required to maintain a policy and process related to the secure retention and destruction of processed checks.
-While every client should develop a process and standard that makes sense for their business, Key recommends the following:
+According to the terms of the Key Capture agreement, you are required to maintain a policy and process related to the secure retention and destruction of processed checks.
+While you should develop a process and standard that makes sense for your business, Key recommends the following:

-- While Key Capture assists in identifying items which have not been scanned correctly (poor image quality), there is always a small chance that an item may be returned to Key by another financial institution.
+- While Key Capture assists in identifying items which have not been scanned correctly due to poor image quality; there is always a small chance that an item may be returned to Key by another financial institution.

-- Clients should weigh the risk and cost associated with secure check retention against the risks and costs related to items returned for poor image quality.
+- You should weigh the risk and cost associated with secure check retention against the risks and costs related to items returned for poor image quality.